 Federal agencies and state governments offer a variety of student loan repayment assistance programs.
 These programs aren’t technically forgiveness programs, because the benefit doesn’t come from the lender, which is the U.S. Department of Education.

 However, depending on the program, you could get tens of thousands of dollars in repayment assistance.
 The Association of American Medical Colleges maintains a list of state and federal programs you may be able to take advantage of.

 One thing to keep in mind is that these programs typically only provide assistance to borrowers with federal loans.
-If you have private student loans, they may not be eligible.
+If you have private medical school student loans, they may not be eligible.

 Student loan refinancing

 Student loan refinancing is the process of replacing one or more existing loans with a new one through a private lender.
 Depending on your income and credit history, you may qualify for student loan refinance rates that are lower than what you’re currently paying, which can save you money and reduce your monthly payment.

 You’ll also have the opportunity to shorten or extend your loan repayment term — lenders typically offer terms ranging from five to 25 years.